-- 39. The objective of this Disclosure Requirement is to enable an understanding of the extent to which the undertaking is using time-bound and outcome-oriented targets to drive and measure progress in addressing material negative impacts, and/or advancing positive impacts on consumers and/or end-users, and/or in managing material risks and opportunities related to consumers and/or end-users. - 40.
-The summarised description of the targets to manage its material impacts\, risks and opportunities related to consumers and/or end-users shall contain the information requirements defined in ESRSNESRS 2 MDR-T. - 41.
-The undertaking shall disclose the process for setting the targets, including whether and how the undertaking engaged directly with consumers and/or end-users, their legitimate representatives, or with credible proxies that have insight into their situation in: - (a) setting any such targets; - (b) tracking the undertaking's performance against them; and
+- progress in addressing material negative impacts, and/or advancing positive impacts on consumers and/or end-users. - 40.
+The summarised description of the targets to manage its material impacts related to consumers and/or end-users shall contain the information requirements defined in NESRS 2 MDR-T. - 41.
+The undertaking shall disclose the process for setting the targets, including whether and how the undertaking engaged directly with consumers and/or end-users, their legitimate representatives, or with credible proxies that have insight into their situation in: - (a) setting any such targets; - (b) tracking the undertaking's performance against them; and - (c) identifying, if any, lessons or improvements as a result of the undertaking's performance.